yapweiyih/alchemy-part1/README.md

 ENGINE_ID=4256345850562740224
 ```

-## Part 2 - Create Agentspace Authentication ID
+## Part 2 - Generate OAuth Authorization URI
 - Run `uv run create_oauth_uri.py`
-- This will create OAUTH URI and store in the .env file.
+- This will generate the OAuth authorization URI and append it to the .env file.
 - Now your .env file should have a new entry `OAUTH_AUTH_URI`

 ```bash